lavitrabhavsar-1991/Sydney-Housing-Market-Analysis/README.md

 | 💼 Highest Median Income Suburb | **Barangaroo** at $97,500 |
 | ⚠️ Worst Affordability | **Kurraba Point** at ratio **419×** annual income |

 > **Insight:** Kurraba Point's affordability ratio of 419× vs the next suburb at 119× (Rose Bay) flags it as an ultra-luxury outlier, not a mainstream market.
-The RBA cash rate analysis (KPI 11) enables correlation testing between rate hikes and price softening — a valuable macro lens.
+The RBA cash rate analysis enables correlation testing between rate hikes and price softening which is a valuable macro lens.

 ---

-## 🔍 Analytical Highlights

-- **Median via Window Function** — Avoided AVG distortion from outliers by computing true statistical median using `ROW_NUMBER() OVER (PARTITION BY ...)` across all 12 KPI tables
-- **Inflation-Adjusted Pricing (KPI 12)** — Real median prices computed by deflating nominal prices against the `property_inflation_index`, enabling time-series comparisons in constant dollar terms
-- **Affordability Ratio** — `price / suburb_median_income` surfaces structural stress beyond raw price rankings, identifying which suburbs are genuinely out of reach

----
-*Data sourced from Domain.com.au property listings.
-For educational and portfolio purposes.*